justintv/Twitch-API/IRC.md

-# Connecting to IRC
+# Twitch IRC

 Twitch offers an IRC interface to its chat.
 This allows for people to do things like develop bots for their channel, or to connect to a channel's chat with an IRC client instead of using the web interface.
-While our IRC server is built to follow [RFC1459](http://tools.ietf.org/html/rfc1459.html), it is important to note that there are **several** cases where it will behave slightly differently than another IRC server would.
+While our IRC server is built to follow [RFC1459](http://tools.ietf.org/html/rfc1459.html), it is important to note that there are *several* cases where it will behave slightly differently than another IRC server would.
 These cases are noted when necessary in the following document.

 Lines prefixed with < are sent from client to server, and lines prefixed with > are sent from the server to the connecting client.

-## Prerequisites

-In order to connect to Twitch IRC, you must have three pieces of information:

-1. The name of channel that you want to join.
-2. A Twitch account.
-3. An OAuth token [authorized through our API](/authentication.md) either directly or via an application which provides it

 ## Connecting

-Once you have that information, you can then take it to connect to Twitch IRC with the following bits of information:
+You can connect to Twitch IRC using the following bits of information:

-- The server name to connect to is: *irc.twitch.tv*.
+- The server name to connect to is: `irc.twitch.tv`.
-- SSL is not currently supported for Twitch IRC
-- The port to connect to is *6667*
+- The port to connect to is `6667`
+- **SSL is not currently supported for Twitch IRC**
-- Your nickname must be your Twitch nickname in lowercase
+- Your nickname must be your Twitch username in lowercase.
-- Your password should be an OAuth token with the `chat_login` scope.
-The token must have the prefix of `oauth:`.
+- Your password should be an OAuth token [authorized through our API](/authentication.md) with the `chat_login` scope.
+    - The token must have the prefix of `oauth:`.
 For example, if you have the token `abcd`, you send `oauth:abcd`.
-You can get a token for your account with this helpful [page](http://twitchapps.com/tmi/) (thanks to [Andrew Bashore](https://github.com/bashtech)!).
+    - You can quickly get a token for your account with this helpful [page](http://twitchapps.com/tmi/) (thanks to [Andrew Bashore](https://github.com/bashtech)!).

 ## Upon a Successful Connection